 As noted above, refusing BAC testing during a DUI stop can lead to penalties.
 To avoid these penalties, and to also fight your DUI charge at the same time, you will need the help of a good Boise DUI attorney.

-Here at the Hooper Law Offices, our attorneys have extensive experience in defending individuals charged with DUI.
+Here at the Aaron Hooper, Attorney at Law, our attorneys have extensive experience in defending individuals charged with DUI.
 We can work with you to ensure that you have a solid and effective defense against the DUI charge.
 You can also explore all your legal options with our help.
 Get in touch with us now to discuss your case with our lawyers.